Quantum Advisors India

 The major disappointment from the government for us continued to remain on the governments’ focus on boosting supply side over demand.
 We would have loved to see some balance between boosting industry and supporting individuals.
 We do recognise that higher investment growth will trickle down over time, however there should have been some immediate relief to the economic segments which were impacted by the pandemic.

+Think of the sacrifices the Indian consumer has made over the last 2 years.
 Lost livelihoods, lower incomes, health costs, higher oil and food prices, higher taxes on income and GST.
 The governments response in terms of some continued income support or a lower tax burden has been missing.

 Chart 7 and 8: India needs a Jobs, Income and Sentiment boost